-- 2. Do one of the following:

-- Drag your file(s) into the left pane.

-- Click click to browse, and locate the file you wish to upload.

-- Copy/paste content in the right pane.

-- 3. Select the format you'd like to use to parse the file from the dropdown menu.

-- 4. Click Next Step.
+- 2. Do one of the following: - Drag your file(s) into the left pane. - Click on Click to Browse, and locate the file you wish to upload. - Copy/paste the content in the right pane. - 3.
+Select the Parser to use and click on Next Step. - 4.
+Select whether to save or delete the file after the import.